Harlaxton Manor: History

-Harlaxton is first recorded in the Domesday Book as Harleston.
+Harlaxton is first recorded in Domesday Book as Harleston.
 The current mansion is the second Harlaxton Manor.
 The first was built on a different site during the 14th century and was used as a hunting lodge by John of Gaunt.
 By 1619, Sir Daniel de Ligne purchased the manor.
 The original house was deserted after 1780; it was inherited by Gregory Gregory, and was torn down in 1857.

 Gregory family

 Gregory Gregory (1786–1854) was born Gregory Williams, adopting the surname Gregory when he inherited his uncle's estates.
 His father was William Gregory Williams (1742–1814) and his mother Olivia Preston (1758–1835).
-In 1822 Gregory inherited Harlaxton Manor and other property from his uncle George de Ligne Gregory (1740–1822).
-The original Harlaxton Manor was an ancient building in need of repair so Gregory did not move to the house, living at the nearby Hungerton Hall.
-In 1831 he commissioned the architect Anthony Salvin to build his mansion, a process which took 20 years.
-Unmarried, childless, with no interest in traditional country pursuits, and averse to socialising and entertaining, the building of Harlaxton, and the acquisition of architectural elements, paintings, furniture and glass to fit it out, became Gregory's all-consuming passion.
+In 1822, Gregory inherited Harlaxton Manor and other property from his uncle George de Ligne Gregory (1740–1822).
+The original Harlaxton Manor was an ancient building in need of repair and so Gregory did not move to the house, living at the nearby Hungerton Hall.
+In 1831, he commissioned the architect Anthony Salvin to build his mansion, a process which took 20 years.
+Unmarried, childless, with no interest in traditional country pursuits, and averse to socialising and entertaining, Gregory developed an all-consuming passion for the building of Harlaxton, and the acquisition of architectural elements, paintings, furniture and glass to fit it out.
 The diarist Charles Greville, visiting during the house's construction in the 1830s, recorded Gregory's obsessive approach, [see box].

 "To-day we went to see the house Mr. Gregory is building, five miles from here.
 He is a gentleman who has a fancy to build a magnificent house in the Elizabethan style, and he is now in the middle of his work, all the shell being finished except one wing.
 Nothing can be more perfect than it is, both as to the architecture and the ornaments.
 Many years ago, when he first conceived this design he began to amass money and lived for no other object.
 He travelled into all parts of Europe collecting objects of curiosity, useful or ornamental, for his projected palace, and he did not begin to build until he had accumulated money enough to complete his design.
 The grandeur of it is such, and such the tardiness of its progress, that it is about as much as he will do to live till its completion.
 It is the means and not the end to which he looks for gratification.
 He says that it is his amusement, as hunting or shooting or feasting may be the objects of other people and as the pursuit leads him into all parts of the world, and to mix with every variety of nation and character, besides engendering tastes."